YMHW-group-4/project-4-backend/README.md

 $ export $(cat node.env | xargs)
 ```

-When the node will be launched, it will use the enviroment variables that have been set.
+When the node is launched, it will use the enviroment variables that have been set.

 ## Development